Dimitris-Klis/TimeyCells/SOURCE-CODE-DOCS.md

 ```cs
 void CheckIfTempExpired()
 ```
-Checks whether the temporary event has expired and removes it if necessary.
+Checks whether the temporary override has expired and removes it if necessary.

 ---